 We recommend reading Square’s terms of service before you sign up for an account to reduce your likelihood of experiencing these issues and to ensure the processor is a good fit for your business.

 We researched and analyzed leading credit card processors to find the best credit card processors for small businesses.
-We looked at demos, took advantage of free trials, carefully examined user reviews and interacted with each vendor’s customer service team.
+We looked at demos, took advantage of free trials, examined user reviews carefully and interacted with each vendor’s customer service team.
 We evaluated each company’s hardware and software offerings and the fairness of the contract terms to merchants.
 Additionally, we scrutinized and compared the rates and fees each processor charges.
-To identify the best credit card processor for startups, we paid particular attention to affordability, the breadth of free features, and the ease of application and setup.
+To identify the best credit card processor for startups, we paid particular attention to affordability, the breadth of free features and the ease of application and setup.

 We recommend Square for …